AndreaJens/SchwarzerblitzEngine/README.md

 - Switch the configuration to Release / Win32 (or Debug, in case of need to debug some features);
 - Compile and run the engine with the sample resources;
 - The executable is placed inside the schwarzerblitz_engine/bin directory;
-- While running in Debug mode, an additional terminal window displays some diagnostic messages;
+- While running in Debug mode, an additional terminal window displays some diagnostic messages.

 ## License
 Please, refer to the license files in the *license* folder, these contain all the needed details.
 Long story short: my code is released under a